 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG grant is available for needy students, with Pell Grant awardees are put first.
 It can be an excellent additional money for covering the tuition cost or day to day living expenses.
 Unfortunately, it also has a limited funding; so you really need to submit your FAFSA as soon as possible.
-You can start to submit your FAFSA from January 1, so we recommend you prepare all the information before that time and submit it on that day to increase your chance getting both Pell and FSEOG grants.
+You can start to submit your FAFSA from January 1.
+So, we recommend you prepare all the information before that time and submit it on that day.
+This will increase your chance getting both Pell and FSEOG grants.

 Other notable higher education grants from the Federal government are Academic Competitiveness Grant (ACG), National SMART (Science and Mathematics Access to Retain Talent) Grants, and College grants for single teenage mothers from the State government.